mcuadera/mcuadera.github.io/_pages/about.md

 <a href = "https://github.com/mcuadera" target = "_blank" title = "Mervin's GitHub page"> <img src="https://ghchart.rshah.org/mcuadera" alt="mcuadera's Github chart" /> </a>

 <h6><em>Click the chart to see my code contributions on my GitHub page</em></h6>

+Unsure how much open source code I'll be writing in the Navy, but aiming to code often in my other projects!